peiwren/GifTastic/README.md

 ### `GifTastic`
-This is a fun gif search app.
-Once enter a fav animal name and submit, the app will populate with gifs of your choice.
+This is a playful app.
+When the page loads there will be some buttons, each with unique animal names.
+The user can add any fav animal in the input field.
+When hitting the add button, a new button will be created with the name the user inputed. when clicking on each button, all the available static images of the user's choice will be displayed.
+If the user keeps clicking on the static images, the animated Gifs will be displayed, and vice versa.

-### `Technology Used:`
+### `Technology Used`
 HTML, CSS, JS

 GIPHY API Search Endpoint: api.giphy.com/v1/gifs/search

 ### `How The App Works`
--Front screen with the search field
+-Front screen with the blank field
 <img src="http://peiwren.com/gify1.jpg">
--If you want to add a new fav animal in the field and click submit to add a new button for this animal
+-To add a new fav animal buttonin, type in the field and click submit
 <img src="http://peiwren.com/gify2.jpg">
 -Click on the button
 <img src="http://peiwren.com/recipe3.jpg">